wojciech-graj/Collab16v2/README.md

 - Do not write to the `p`, `S`, `G`, and `I` global variables.
 - Initialize all game state in the `G[i].I` function, so the game can be launched multiple times.
 The only things your `G[i].T` function may assume about global state should be guaranteed by `G[i].I`.
 - The game must return to the menu screen after a game over.
-This can be done as follows `S=1`
+This can be done as follows `S=_`
 - Try to avoid global variables, instead favoring storing all state as values in your `G[i]` table.
 - Try to avoid making games that require the mouse, but do not treat this as a strict rule.
 - Try to add sound effects and/or music to your game.
 This is, however, entirely optional.